jgrivera67/HiRTOS/README.md

 alr build
 ```

-To run it on the ARM FVP simulator, do:
+To run it on the ARM FVP simulator with 4 Cortex-R52 cores and 4 UARTs (one UART per core), do:

 ```
 #